ossf/fuzz-introspector/frontends/java/README.md

 Using Soot
 ------------------------------------------
-Depends on OpenJDK+JRE 8 (will fail if using Java9 or later because of the switch of rt.jar to jmod)
+Depends on OpenJDK+JRE 8 or later

 Depends on Maven 3.3 or later